 Quest 2 features some nice enhancements in terms of visuals, power under the hood and a stylish design too.
 If you already own a Quest, you might find the changes aren't quite enough to warrant the upgrade.

 If you're new to VR then the Quest 2 is a no-brainer though.
 It's more affordable than the Quest was when it launched and offers a fantastic experience complete with hand tracking, wire-free VR gaming, superb visuals and much more besides.
-Future upgrades including 90Hz refresh rate in more games will no doubt make Quest 2 even more appealing.
+With recent software updates it's just got better and better.